Leisure Activities in The Solent and Southampton Water

 To help achieve safe and co-ordinated use of the Harbour Area, ABP (often in conjunction with neighbouring Harbour Authorities) has issued some useful guidance which can be found on this web site, and also provides services such as our recreational events listings to help organisers de-conflict any events they may be planning.

-As well as browsing this web site, please refer to the following documents, and to our "Yachtsman's Guide" (below)
+As well as browsing this web site, please refer to the following documents, and our "Yachtsman's Guide" (see below)